3 ways your small business can work with a CPA

 Guest blogger James E. Heyward of Heyward CPA shares tips on how to make your accountant a strategic partner within your business.

+In my role as founder of HeywardCPA, I've met a number of people interested in starting a small business.
+As luck would have it, most of these potential business owners have understood the need for a good accountant or CPA.
+These are the people that help you keep your books in order, calculate payroll, prepare vendor payments and file tax returns.
+When financial statements are needed by banks, investors or vendors, your accountant is the go-to person.
+Your accountant may also be the first person you call when you’re having trouble meeting expenses or when you receive a letter from the IRS.
 If this sounds like the relationship you have with your accountant, you are not alone.
 Accounting services have traditionally focused on compliance work, or reporting historical transactions for a business.
 Focusing on compliance work has positioned the accountant as an outside advisor who has very little influence on the operations of the business.
 As a result, many business owners feel that accountants can only be used to keep the books and file tax returns.
 They may feel that meeting with an accountant is a painful experience because their meetings usually involve a discussion about paying taxes.
 While accountants will continue to provide these services, they can also offer their clients a more substantive relationship geared toward long-term success.